 Forms This Might Take:

-- Being locked in a trunk of a car during a kidnapping
+- Being locked in the trunk of a car during a kidnapping

-- Escaping one’s binds when being held against one’s will
+- Escaping bindings when the character is being held against their will

-- To find the way out of a building where one is trapped
+- Finding the way out of a building where the character is trapped

 - Getting out of a maze-like area (catacombs, a water and sewer system, underground tunnel system)

-- To escape a facility (above or below ground) when the power is out and all access points are on lock down
+- Escaping a facility (above or below ground) when the power is out and all access points are locked down…

 Human Need Driving the Goal (Inner Motivation): Physical Needs, Safety and Security